GetStream/stream-chat-android/docusaurus/docs/Android/02-client/03-messages.md

 ```

 ## Threads and Replies

 Threads and replies provide your users with a way to go into more detail about a specific topic.
 This can be very helpful to keep the conversation organized and reduce noise.

 ### Creating a Thread

-To create a thread you simply send a message with a `parent_id`.
+To create a thread you simply send a message with a `parentId`.
 Have a look at the example below:

 ```kotlin
 val message = Message(